Redis session lock

 $config[SessionRedisConstants::LOCKING_TIMEOUT_MILLISECONDS] = 10000; // only values greater than zero will be applied

-- Users clicking fast, especially in the app that allows activating multiple parallel requests.
+- Users clicking fast, especially in applications that allow multiple parallel requests.

-- Interrupted requests without respective lock released; caused by connection being aborted manually or because of network issues.
+- Interrupted requests without the lock being released—caused by the connection being aborted manually or by network issues.

-- Long-running or slow-performing concurrent requests that have to deal with the session.
+- Long-running or slow-performing concurrent requests that access the session.

 - Bots running many parallel requests.